 Go to your panel's code section and write your code there.

-The wix-editor
+wix-editor

 Panels are often used to manipulate your widget API properties.
-This means that when users change something in the panel, the property values changes.
+This means that when users change something in the panel, the property values change.
 You can connect panel elements to properties easily, with no code.

 You can also connect panel elements with code.
 In this example, users can turn a "special sale" property on and off, through a toggle element in the widget's panel.